Section: Arts/Humanities

 Simon Chater

 Reason can only take you so far.
 At the summit of purgatory Virgil reaches the limits of his knowledge.
-His task done, he crowns Dante master of himself, ushers him into the earthly paradise and turns for home in limbo.
-The wall of fire that purges the soul of lust is the final barrier before […]
+His task done, he crowns Dante master of himself, ushers him into the earthly paradise, watches in silence for a while, then turns for home in limbo.
+The wall of fire that purges the soul of […]

 Dante’s Divine Comedy: tasting notes 18 – what is love?